sameeksha0123/g1/README.md

 # g1
-Trying to build a game with css grid as base.
+Trying to build a snake game with css grid as base and simple javascript.